intel/zephyr.js/docs/ble.md

 The `eventType` can be one of the following:
 * 'accept' - a BLE client has connected
-  * callback should expect a string state:
+  * callback should expect an "client address"
-    * 'poweredOn' - the BLE stack is now ready to be used
-    * no others supported at this time
+  * *NOTE: currently the address is dummy string "AB:CD:DF:AB:CD:EF"*
 * 'advertisingStart' - BLE services have begun to be advertised
-  * callback should currently expect an error integer (0 for success)
+  * callback should expect an error integer (0 for success)
   * *NOTE: this may change*
 * 'disconnect' - a BLE client has disconnected
-  * *NOTE: callback currently receives a 0 but it should be "clientAddress"*
+  * callback should expect an "client address"
+  * *NOTE: currently the address is dummy string "AB:CD:DF:AB:CD:EF"*
+* 'rssiUpdate' - most recent RSSI (Received signal strength indication) value
+  * callback should expect an integer value measured in dBm
+  * *NOTE: currently the value is dummy value of "-50"*
 * 'stateChange' - state of BLE stack has changed
-  * *NOTE: callback currently receives a 0 but it should be "clientAddress"*
+  * callback should expect a string state:
+    * 'poweredOn' - the BLE stack is now ready to be used
+    * no others supported at this time

 ### BLE.startAdvertising